Hours: Trails are open every day from dawn to dusk.

 Periodically, Gate 1 may be closed for routine maintenance, or inclement weather.
 Planned closures will be posted on the Refuge’s website and Facebook page.

 Gate 1 is open for car traffic:

 April 15 – October 31 – Wednesday through Sunday: 9 a.m. – 6 p.m.

 November 1 to January 31- Wednesday through Sunday: 9 a.m. – 4 p.m.

-There are no charges, admission fees, or membership.
-We welcome your donations for your support will enable us to maintain this invaluable resource for everyone’s use.
+There is no charge or admission fees.
+We welcome your donations, for your support will enable us to maintain this invaluable resource for everyone’s use.

 Hirundo’s wilderness can be taken at your own pace, or you may choose to join a group tour or participate in one of our many programs.

 - Canoeing on Pushaw and Dead Streams, either as part of our guided tour or on your own